shaik1201/From-Text-To-3D/README.md

 a multi-agent system with a finetuned GPT-4 model, the project ensures efficient translation of user prompts into 3D printing instructions (G-code).

-**NOTE:**
+> [!NOTE]
-we are using api key for using the fine tuned gpt4 model. in the future when the model will be ready you can add to the const.py insinde the Consts folder a new variable:
+> we are using api key for using the fine tuned gpt4 model. in the future when the model will be ready you can add to the const.py insinde the Consts folder a new variable:
 OPENAI_API_KEY = "your_api_key"

 for now we dont use this option as the fine tuned model is not perfectly ready yet because there are still not enough examples for doing so.